yugabyte/yugabyte-db/docs/content/stable/api/ysql/exprs/geo_partitioning_helper_functions/func_yb_server_region.md

 ### Setup

- You can create a 3 node multi-region cluster and a geo-partitioned table using tablespaces with the following steps:
+Do the following to create a 3-node multi-region cluster and a geo-partitioned table using tablespaces:

-1. Create a cluster spread across 3 regions us-west-1, us-east-1, us-east-2 using yugabyted as follows:
+1. Create a cluster spread across 3 regions us-west-1, us-east-1, us-east-2 using yugabyted:

     ```sh
     ./bin/yugabyted start                           \